 Once an unemployed worker collects up to the maximum of 99 weeks of benefits, there are no further benefits available on that claim.
-As of December 23, 2011, there have been close to 588,000 unemployed workers in California who have run out of all available benefits, up to the 99 week maximum.
+As of January 23, 2012, there have been more than 608,000 unemployed workers in California who have run out of all available benefits, up to the 99 week maximum.